-From 1 April, routine testing will no longer be expected in all education and children’s social care settings.
+Since 1 April, routine testing has no longer been expected in education and children’s social care settings.
 This is part of the government’s plan to remove remaining restrictions on society while protecting the most vulnerable from COVID-19.

 Dame Jenny Harries, Chief Executive of the UK Health Security Agency, said:

 As we learn to live with Covid, we are focusing our testing provision on those at higher risk of serious outcomes from the virus, while encouraging people to keep following simple steps to help keep themselves and others safe.

 Below we answer your questions on the end of testing in education.

 Regular asymptomatic testing in mainstream settings hasn’t been recommended since February.
 From Friday 1 April we stopped recommending regular asymptomatic testing in SEND, Alternative Provision and Children Social Care Settings.
 In the event of an outbreak, a local health protection team may advise some targeted outbreak testing in residential SEND settings.

 Why do you no longer recommend Covid testing in schools, colleges or other education settings?

 Following expert advice, we now know that Covid presents a low risk of serious illness to most children and young people, and most of those who are fully vaccinated.

 Due to high immunity in society, a greater understanding of the virus and improved access to treatments, we can now focus on how we live with COVID-19.

 That means we don’t expect pupils or staff in education settings to routinely test themselves for COVID-19.